 Your book employs an interdisciplinary approach with literary texts playing a major part.
 What were the key reasons for adopting such a hybrid approach?

 Despite the commitments of the Pakistan government to protect journalists, media freedoms remain endangered in the country.
 Pakistani journalists continue to struggle with the threats posed by violent extremists who consider media to be a legitimate target.
 In fact, extremists often target the media because it ensures that they will get publicity in the form of coverage.
-Thus, journalists remain quite vulnerable as the government has yet to find workable mechanisms to ensure their safety in the country.

 Recently I was interviewed by Ithaca Times, USA.
 Here is the text: